 IS MELAMINE MICROWAVE SAFE?

-However, unless the melamine dinnerware set is labelled Microwave safe by the Manufacturer.
+However, unless the melamine dinnerware set is labeled Microwave safe by the Manufacturer.

 CARIBBEAN MELAMINE DINNERWARE SET